-Still, if you walked into Wal Mart wearing nothing but underwear and a bra, you'd probably get some security guard showing you to the door.
+Still, if you walked into Wal Mart wearing nothing but a thong and a bra, you'd probably get some security guard showing you to the door.
 So it's not an entirely unreasonable reaction.
 Undergarments, themselves, have been considered obscene at times

 , such that seeing them exposed without outerwear (or even hanging from a clothesline!) might also be deemed "indecent", whether or not there's excessive amounts of skin on display.
 And people differ in their perceptions of modesty

 , not only across time (Victorian era girls couldn't even show their calves, and the 50s saw the above porch example as pretty embarrassing) but even in modern Western civilization (where some of us still think it's crass to let a bra strap show).